biospatial Compliance

 7. If it is safe, allow the system to continue to function;

-1. Complete any documentation relative to the security incident on the Security Incident Report Form found in the biospatial Security Incident Plan.
+1. Complete any documentation relative to the Incident on the Security Incident Report Form found in the biospatial Security Incident Plan.

 2. Move to Phase V, Follow-up.